a-trost/atrostdotcom/src/notes/Blender/index.md

 If you're mirroring a collection of objects it's better to select all and scale by `-1` on all axis.

+### Working with Type

+Blender doesn't use the same font system as the OS, so you need to click the folder and select the font file manually.

+Once you type out text, you can right click and choose "Convert to curves" to get Bezier curves like Illustrator.
+In the settings for the curve, you can give them depth to get 3d text without going to polys just yet.

 ## Texturing

 ### Repeating a texture